 You can drive directly to Camp Myrtlewood, or you can meet our buses in Eugene-at the Amtrak station (which also serves Greyhound), at the airport, or at Monroe Park.
-Reserve a bus seat via the travel section of your online account by August 1, and please don't change your meeting place without letting us know.
+Reserve and pay for a bus seat via your online account by August 1, and please don't change your meeting place without letting us know.
 If you show up at the wrong place we may accidentally leave you behind, or you may delay our departure.